forcedotcom/dataloader/README.md

 # Install Data Loader on Linux
 Salesforce officially supports Data Loader for Windows and macOS.
 The details of supported OS versions and CPU architecture are provided in the Release Notes.

-Extract contents of Data Loader zip file, rename `install.command` as `install.sh`, and run the following command (v48 and later):
+Extract contents of Data Loader zip file, rename `install.command` as `install.sh`, and run the following command:

     ./install.sh